-- Access to trade show sponsored by Association - Rule of reason analysis generally - Important questions and issues: - Are the rules objective? - How important is the trade show to competition in the market? - Is there is limited room? - replacing one firm with another is not likely to have an impact on competition - Why was the firm excluded don't exclude a firm for competitive reasons? - Similar rules apply to decisions relating to allocating space or location
+- Trade show sponsored by association - Rule of reason analysis generally - Important questions and issues: - Are the rules objective? - How important is the trade show to competition in the market? - Is there is limited room on the show floor? - Why was the firm excluded?
+Don't exclude a firm for competitive reasons - Similar rules apply to decisions relating to allocating space or location